jimchen2/cloud-setup/r2/README.md

 R2: Media hoarding and backup of S3.

+Specifically, the public bucket is for media hoarding, other buckets are all backups of S3.

-The backup should also occur Next February.
+Because of the egregious and nefarious outbound egress fees of AWS, backups should occur less frequently.
+The backup should occur Next February.

 ```